 — an appreciation of the love, peace and mercy extended through the sacrament of healing

 Sacramental preparation is in addition to regular catechetical (atrium) sessions.
-Father Nagle requires that the child has had one full year of atrium prior to the year in which the sacraments are celebrated; i.e. 2 years of formal preparation.
+Our diocese requires that the child has had one full year of atrium prior to the year in which the sacraments are celebrated; i.e. 2 years of formal preparation.
 The NCD # 126 also states: “Parents have a right and a responsibility to be intimately involved in preparing their children for First Reconciliation.”
 Our parish provides four meditations that one parent will need to attend with their child.
 The beauty of this is that you and your child together hear the same language spoken in this preparation time.
-These meditations will be held during Lent at the Parish Center beginning at 6:30pm and lasting for approximately one hour each.
+These meditations will be held during Lent, in 2022 they will follow the Sunday 9 am morning Mass and lasting for approximately one hour each.

 The personal witness of parents and catechists to the forgiving love of Jesus is of primary importance in the catechesis of children.
 Children learn much more through example than they do from abstract explanations.
 Witnessing family participation in the Sacrament of Reconciliation and awareness of forgiveness in the Eucharist are critical parts of the preparation process.
 Parents are to teach their children at an early age what the meaning of forgiveness is and offer forgiveness to them throughout their lives.

-Families are expected to help their child learn prayers, practice forgiveness in the home, participate in Sunday Mass and Holy Days of Obligation, and parents are asked to celebrate the Sacrament of Reconciliation before their child does, usually held on the first Friday of May.
+Families are expected to help their child learn prayers, practice forgiveness in the home, participate in Sunday Mass and Holy Days of Obligation, and parents are asked to celebrate the Sacrament of Reconciliation before their child does; in 2022 First Reconciliation will be during the First Communion Retreat.

 Determining Sacramental Readiness